aI-lab-glider/nurse-scheduling-solver/README.md

 ### Shifts types

-All shifts recognized by the solver should be provided in the schedule's JSON under the __shift_types__ key:
+All shifts that should be recognized by the solver must be provided in the schedule's JSON under the __shift_types__ key:

 ```json
 "shift_types": {